rupl/rwint-lite/README.md

 `npm run lint`

+## pa11y

+[pa11y-ci](https://github.com/pa11y/ci) is used for automated accessibility testing.

+To run locally:

+`npm run test:pa11y`

+Add new pages to test to .pa11yci

 ## Using the docker image

 Get the docker image (latest dev branch is being pulled in the example below)